-Needless to say mischief is afoot, in the form of the Persians who aim to have their men, dressed as Athenians, kill some Spartans and thus cause a civil war by which will destabilise Greece and allow the Persians to invade.
+Needless to say mischief is afoot, in the form of the Persians who aim to have their men, dressed as Athenians, kill some Spartans.
+This woul cause a civil war which will destabilise Greece and allow the Persians to invade.

 Not only do they foil the plan but Batman ends up competing in the games and joins Nero as the only other non-Greek to do so.

 Bodyguards of Cleopatra involved the duo travelling back via a thoroughly explained and in depth analysis of time travel theory Professor Nichols.
-The story line is quite interesting, at an exhibit in Gotham museum they see a depiction of the bat-signal on a frieze.
-After Professor Nichols does his bit the caped crusaders (possibly not the best way to describe them in Egypt) help save Cleopatra and discover how the bat-signal got there.
+The story line is quite interesting.
+At an exhibit in Gotham museum the duo see a depiction of the bat-signal on a frieze.
+After Professor Nichols does his bit the caped crusaders help save Cleopatra and discover how the bat-signal got there.

 Where Batman decided to save Greece from an ancient threat, Yellowjacket comics released a series of 10 comics in 1944 featuring Diana who is sent by Zeus so save her native Greece from the Nazis.